SSWConsulting/SSW.Rules.Content/rules/awesome-documentation/rule.md

 **In the repository (for developers):**

 **1. README.md** – Explains the overview of the project and provides links to the rest of the documentation.
+It is important for the README.md to show a high-level architecture diagram that illustrates the overarching solution.

 **2. docs\Instructions-Compile.md** – Instructions on how to build and run the project (AKA the F5 experience).